The following are Frequently Asked Questions about the Resident Program:

 Q: How many students are currently enrolled and of those how many are international students?

-A: At the Lower Campus, there are 174 students enrolled in grades PK-8, and 32 are elementary and middle school residents in grades 4-8.
-Of those, 19 are international students from China, Korea, Japan, and Russia.
-At the Upper Campus, there are 112 high school students in grades 9-12.
-Of those, 84 are residents and about half of those are international students from the China, Korea, Japan, Russia, Mexico, Taiwan, Uzbekistan, Germany, Finland, and Switzerland.
+A: At the Lower Campus, there are 176 students enrolled in grades PK-8, and 20 are residents in grades 5-8, mostly coming from the United States as well as China, Korea and Japan.
+At the Upper Campus, there are 103 high school students in grades 9-12.
+Of those, 53 are residents, and about half of those are international students from countries like China, Korea, Japan, Russia, Taiwan, Ukraine, Germany, and Switzerland.

 Q: What does study hall look like?